datarightplus/datarightplus-infosec-baseline/draft-authors-cdrplus-infosec-baseline.md

 In addition:

-1. Use of TLS 1.2 or higher is **REQUIRED**
-2. Use of Mutual TLS is **REQUIRED** at all Authenticated Resource Server endpoints
+1. Use of Mutual TLS is **REQUIRED** at all Authenticated Resource Server endpoints
-3. Use of Mutual TLS is **REQUIRED** at all OAuth2 endpoints except where required for Discovery or Consumer browser access (ie. Authorisation endpoint)
+1. Use of Mutual TLS is **REQUIRED** at all OAuth2 endpoints except where required for Discovery or Consumer browser access (ie. Authorisation endpoint)
-4. All parties **SHALL** utilise certificates issued by the Ecosystem Authority
+1. All parties **SHALL** utilise certificates issued by the Ecosystem Authority as specified in Section X.X in [@!CDRPLUS-ADMISSION-CONTROL]
-5. All sender constrained tokens **SHALL** be issued in accordance with [@!RFC8705] Part 3

 # Implementation Considerations

-Note: For non-individual consumers, claims available via the profile scope will only return the details of the authenticated End-User and not the organisation or non-individual consumer.
+Claims available via the profile scope will only return the details of the User which may be different to the Consumer.

 Data Holders SHOULD explicitly capture Claims requested by the Data Recipient.
-If the data cluster or [OIDC] profile scope changes meaning in future this ensures the Data Holder only returns what the consumer initially authorised to disclose.
+If the data cluster or [OIDC] profile scope changes meaning in future this ensures the Data Holder only returns what the Consumer initially authorised to disclose.

+Software Products SHOULD record the following information each time an authorisation flow is executed: username (consumer’s ID at the Data Recipient Software Product), timestamp, IP, consent scopes and duration.

 # Security Considerations

-5. SHOULD implement additional controls to minimise the risk of interception of the OTP through the selected delivery mechanism
+Data Holders SHOULD implement additional controls to minimise the risk of interception of the OTP through the selected delivery mechanism.
-6. Data Recipient Software Products SHOULD record the following information each time an authorisation flow is executed: username (consumer’s ID at the Data Recipient Software Product), timestamp, IP, consent scopes and duration.
-7. Data Holders SHOULD implement additional controls to minimise the risk of enumeration attacks via the redirect page

-In line with CDR Rule 4.24 on restrictions when asking CDR consumers to authorise disclosure of CDR data, unwarranted friction for OTP delivery is considered to include:

-the addition of any requirements beyond normal data holder practices for verification code delivery providing or requesting additional information beyond normal data holder practices for verification code delivery offering additional or alternative services reference or inclusion of other documents

 # Acknowledgement